oloed/webactors/README.md

-Normally, when an actor receives a kill, it will immediately exit.  `trap_kill` allows for more nuanced behavior than the default, converting the kill into a regular message.
+Normally, when an actor receives a kill, it will immediately exit.  `trap_kill` allows for more nuanced behavior than the default.

 This passed-in function receives two arguments: the id of the originating (not the receiving!) actor, and the reason for the kill.
-It should return a message to be delivered to the receiving actor.
+If it throws an exception, the actor will die with that exception.

+Note that the callback does NOT run in the context of an actor, so functions like `receive` should not be used.

+Typically, `sendback` is used with `trap_kill` to redirect the kill to the actor's mailbox as a regular message.

 ### WebActors.sendback(args...) -> cb